The Rail Holiday Maker

 From Matterhorn to Montreux – Glacier Express & Golden Pass

 My parents were not well-travelled.
-I always assumed that my own itchy feet and thirst for travel were born out of a childhood that, although contented and carefree, rarely ventured further than the nearby Yorkshire or Lincolnshire coastal resorts, dotted with static caravans, amusement arcades and chip shops.
+I always assumed that my own itchy feet and thirst for travel were born out of a childhood that, although contented and carefree, rarely ventured further than the nearby Yorkshire or Lincolnshire coastal resorts, dotted with static caravans, amusement arcades and kiss-me-quick hats.
 Those were idyllic family holidays in an era when we had to cut our cloth accordingly and I wouldn’t change a thing; hunting for fossils on Filey Brig, wasting my bag of coppers in the bandits on the seafront, the patter of rain on the tin roof that was our shelter for the week.
 With their kids having fled the nest, my parents began to spread their own wings, purchasing a touring caravan and beginning a quest to explore this island, especially Scotland.
 Mum in particular developed a huge interest for all things Caledonian.
-So back to that first ever text message:
+So back to that first ever text message from dad:

-“We are sitting in Fort William gazing at Ben Nevis.”
+‘We are sitting in Fort William gazing at Ben Nevis.’

-“I’m sitting in Zermatt gazing at the Matterhorn.”
+‘I’m sitting in Zermatt gazing at the Matterhorn.’

-It is known as ‘the world’s slowest express train” begins with a descent down the Mattertal Valley to Visp, with mighty rocks either side of the narrow valley navigated by the train and racks used to help the train grip the tracks on the steepest sections.
+It is known as ‘the world’s slowest express train’ and the route from Zermatt begins with a descent down the Mattertal Valley to Visp, with mighty rocks either side of the narrow valley and racks used to help the train grip the tracks on the steepest sections.
 From Brig to Andermatt, where we would leave the train, the scenery opens up into everyone’s idea of the perfect Swiss idyll, following the Rhône Valley through a natural landscape of mountains, meadows, flower-adorned houses and hamlets.
-As we were guests of the MGB we were treated to lunch on board as sensational scenery outside our panoramic windows gradually became the norm.
+As we were guests of the Matterhorn Gotthardbahn railway company, we were treated to lunch on board as sensational scenery outside our panoramic windows gradually became the norm.
+There was schnapps involved too.
 Could this trip possibly get any better?

+There was no time for side hustles on this tour though.
+There was barely time to catch your breath before it was taken away again by the next awe-inspiring experience.
+A new day, a new dream journey.
 The Golden Pass Line connects Lucerne with Montreux via Interlaken, requiring changes, but offering an incredible variety of scenery through high alpine Bernese Oberland to swish and chic Lake Geneva.
 The first section from Lucerne to Interlaken begins with lakes and hills before climbing over the beautiful Brünig Pass, then descending to the northern shore of Lake Brienz, hugging the lakeside all the way to Interlaken Ost, one of Switzerland’s great interchange stations.

 As its name suggests, Interlaken sits between two lakes, Brienz and Thun.
-Leaving the town, the line skirts the southern shore of Lake Thun, with fabulous views from the right hand side of the train as it heads for Spiez and Zweisimmen.
-A change was required at Zweisimmen as the track changes from standard to metre gauge, although plans are afoot for gauge-changing (game-changing?!) coaches to ply the entire route in the not too distant future.
+Leaving the town, the line skirts the southern shore of Lake Thun, with fabulous views from the right-hand side of the train as it heads for Spiez and Zweisimmen.
+From here the train climbs up to the steepest part of the line at Saanenmöser (1,279 metres – are you paying attention, dad?!) before hitting the high-end mountain resort of Gstaad, playground of the rich and famous.